ietesla/UniverseSimProtoJ/README.md

 # UniverseSimProtoJ

 A real-time interactive starscape running in the browser.
-No installs, no build step.

 ## How to Run

-Download all the files, keep them in the same folder, and open `index.html` in your browser.
-That's it.

-> Note: some browsers block local file access for security reasons.
-If nothing shows up, run it through a simple local server instead:
-> `npx serve .` or use the Live Server extension in VS Code.
+Download the zip, extract it, and double-click `index.html`.
+That's it — no installs, no server, no build step.

 ## Features